Iowa State vs. Baylor NCAA Football Odds, Plays and Insights | September 25, 2021

 - The Cyclones covered the spread in their only game when favored by 7 points or more.

-- Iowa State is 1-1 against the spread and 2-1 overall this season when the team records more than 11.3 points.
+- When Iowa State puts up more than 11.3 points, it is 1-1 against the spread and 2-1 overall.

-- When Iowa State amasses more than 227.3 yards, the team is 1-1 against the spread and 2-1 overall.
+- Iowa State is 1-1 against the spread and 2-1 overall when the team totals more than 227.3 yards.

 - The Cyclones have five giveaways this season, while the Bears have five takeaways .